Thylacosmilidae: Description

-The family is perhaps the best known among sparassodonts because of their dental and cranial specializations, which are superficially similar to that of the saber-toothed cats, often cited as an example of convergent evolution between placental and metatherian mammals.
-However, there were several differences between thylacosmilids and the other saber-toothed mammals, and these unique traits diagnose the family: unique traits include canine teeth that grew continuously, less specialized carnassial molars and tremendous, flange-like outgrowths of the lower jaw that protected the saber-teeth.
+The family is perhaps the best known among sparassodonts because of their dental and cranial specializations, which are superficially similar to those of the saber-toothed cats, often cited as an example of convergent evolution between eutherian and metatherian mammals.
+However, there were several differences between thylacosmilids and the other saber-toothed mammals, and these unique traits diagnose the family: unique traits include canine teeth that grew continuously, less specialized carnassial molars, and tremendous, flange-like outgrowths of the lower jaw that protected the saber-teeth.

-In Thylacosmilus, the last and most specialized known member, the incisors are very small and the lower teeth are poorly developed, and tack-shaped; in the other genera these elements are unknown.
+In Thylacosmilus, the last and most specialized known member, the incisors are very small, and the lower teeth are poorly developed and tack-shaped; in the other genera these elements are unknown.
 In Thylacosmilus, the upper incisors are unknown other than by wear indentations on the lower incisors, as no premaxilla has ever been found complete in this genus.
 Another evolutionary trend in families is the progressive reduction of masseter and temporal muscles, resulting in relatively weak bites, but compensated by the increase in the size of the neck muscles to lower the head and the fangs into the necks of their prey.
-Fossils of Thylacosmilus forelimbs, the only reported for this group, indicate that animals were not fast runners, and were in turn adapted to exert force in order to subdue their prey, helping with their semiopposable thumb.
+Fossils of Thylacosmilus forelimbs, the only reported for this group, indicate that animals were not fast runners and were in turn adapted to exert force in order to subdue their prey, helping with their semiopposable thumb.

-A recent study has since proposed a lack of analogy between thylacosmilids and saber toothed eutherians, speculating that rather than using the fangs to pierce prey they were instead used to open up corpses.
+A recent study has since proposed a lack of analogy between thylacosmilids and saber-toothed eutherians, speculating that rather than using the fangs to pierce prey, they were instead used to open up corpses.
 Their lack of incisors and crushing molars suggest an entrail-based diet, and irrigated bone on the maxillae suggests some sort of extensive, soft tissue-based structure.

+Classification

+In their 2026 description of the thylacosmilid Pampaluctor, del Campo et al. (2026) included it in an updated version of the phylogenetic matrix of Suarez et al. (2025), a publication that had described the more basal thylacosmiliform Dimartinia.
+Pampaluctor was recovered as the sister taxon to Thylacosmilus, with the other two named thylacosmilids, Anachlysictis and Patagosmilus, forming their own clade.
+The result of their analysis using implied weighting (k = 3) are displayed in the cladogram below: